This intensive one-year diploma program is unique in the Greater Toronto Area.

 Behavioural Science Technician (Intensive) is a one-year intensive course for those who have a bachelor's degree in psychology or a related field.
 This program provides students with an opportunity to study applied behaviour analysis (ABA) and behavioural intervention.

-Behavioural Science Technician
+Behavioural Science Technician (Intensive)

 Field education in semesters 3 and 4.